 The Cape Cod Commission Act requires the preparation of a Regional Policy Plan (RPP) that provides regional planning policies and objectives to guide development and protect the region’s resources.
 The plan must identify critical resources and management needs, include a growth policy, contain regional goals, and provide a policy for coordinating regional and local planning efforts.
-The current RPP became effective February 22, 2019 (Barnstable County Ordinance 19-01.
+The 2018 Update of the Regional Policy Plan was approved as Barnstable County Ordinance 19-01.
 It was amended in 2021 to incorporate goals, objectives, and actions to address climate change.
 The amended RPP became effective March 30, 2021.

 Growth should be focused in centers of activity and areas supported by adequate infrastructure and guided away from areas that must be protected for ecological, historical, or other reasons.
 Development should be responsive to context while allowing for the restoration, preservation, and protection of the Cape's unique resources while promoting economic and community resilience.

 This RPP is focused around a suite of interrelated systems that comprise Cape Cod: natural, built, and community systems.
 Natural systems are an integral part of life on Cape Cod, providing drinking water and supporting the habitats and landscapes that draw people to the region, guiding development patterns, and driving the region's economy.
 Built systems - the human-made physical elements of the region - allow for people to live, visit, and work onthe Cape.
 Community systems are the social activities and qualities of the region, including the economy and cost of living, which depends on the health of both the natural and built systems.

 The key challenges that helped form the basis for the policies in this RPP include: forest cover loss; development impacting surface and groundwater; nitrogen in coastal waters; threats due to climate change; vulnerable historic buildings; expensive housing; limited existing infrastructure; and long-term economic stability.